Bruno Putzulu

 Bruno Putzulu (born 24 May 1967) is a French actor, born in Toutainville, France.

 Life and career

 Born to a Sardinian father, Bruno Putzulu was born and raised in Toutainville, Haute-Normandie.
 Although he liked football, he chose an acting career.
-He entered the CNSAD in 1990 and the Comédie-Française from 1994 to 2003, where he found his friend of University of Rouen, Philippe Torreton.
+He entered the CNSAD in 1990 and the Comédie-Française from 1994 to 2003, where he found his friend from the University of Rouen, Philippe Torreton.

-Torreton recommended him to Bertrand Tavernier, who hired him for his 1995 film L'Appât, which revealed him to the general public.
+Torreton recommended him to Bertrand Tavernier, who hired him for his 1995 film The Bait (L'Appât), which revealed him to the general public.

-His strong personality led him to be dismissed by the Comédie-Française in 2002.
+He was dismissed by the Comédie-Française in 2002 due to his strong personality.
 In 2003, he played in Monsieur N. by Antoine de Caunes alongside Philippe Torreton.

+He appeared in 32 films and 24 television films as well as in the TV series "Ici, tout commence".